efenollal/Trending-Repositories/README.md

 ## How to set up

+After cloning the repository follow these steps:

 ### MySQL
 Create a database with any name you like (e.g. trending\repositories).

 ### Laravel
-After cloning the repository follow these steps:
+Once the database is created, proceed with the next steps:

 - On your terminal, navigate to the root of the project.
 - From there, run composer install.
 This will install the required dependencies for the project.
 - When composer is finished installing dependencies, run npm install.
 This will download and install node dependencies.